On this page

 How the policy is being enforced

 The goal is to have all resource recovery facilities effectively managing fire risks.
-The Resource Recovery Facilities Audit Taskforce will continue to determine which sites represent the highest risk to human health and community from will work with these sites to ensure compliance.
+The Chemical Waste and Recyclable Materials Compliance and Enforcement Unit will continue to determine which sites represent the highest risk to human health and community and will work with these sites to ensure compliance.

 Fire services, local government, and WorkSafe can also take action under their respective legislation.

 Read more about the CRWM policy and guidelines

 A number of fires at resource recovery facilities have highlighted poor industry practices for storing and managing combustible recyclable and waste material (CRWM).

 The interim Waste Management Policy (Resource Recovery Facilities) was declared following the significant Coolaroo recycling facility fire in July 2017.
 Fires such as those at recycling facilities pose significant risks to the community and environment.
 The interim WMP was needed to ensure that stockpiles of CRWM are appropriately managed to reduce risks of future stockpile fires, and the associated risks to human and environmental health.
 These include generation of hazardous air pollutants (including smoke), oil, run-off and leachate that affect the air, soil and waterways.